This post may contain affiliate links. Please read our disclosure policy.

 Servings: 4 servings

-Whip up a small batch of maple granola in minutes!
-This easy recipe is packed with oats, nuts, and dried fruit, perfect for breakfast or snacking.
+This small batch maple granola is made with oats, nuts, warm spices, and pure maple syrup.
+Sweet, crunchy, and easy to make, it’s perfect for breakfast or snacking.

 Ingredients